Quantum Brownian motion induced by an inhomogeneous tridimensional space and a $S^1\times R^3$ topological space-time: Velocity despersions

 with

 and

 for the periodic and antiperiodic cases, respectively.
-The results above for the late time regime show that, from the last term in Eqs. \eqref{eq37} and \eqref{eq38}, the dispersions tend to a constant value.
-As already mentioned, this characteristic is similar to the classical Brownian motion and indicates a possible equilibrium between the particle and the surrounding medium, which in this case corresponde to a vacuum filled by the quantum vacuum fluctuations of the massless scalar field subjected to the condition in Eq. \eqref{eq17}.
+The results above for the late time regime show that, from the last term in Eqs. \eqref{eq37} and \eqref{eq38}, the dispersions tend to a time independent value.
 Note that the contribution arising from the second term in the r.h.s of the expressions above for the late time regime is independent of the parameter $a$ and is identical for both compactified and uncompactified directions.
 Possibly, this suggests some kind of physical process which is independent of the compactification.
 In the compactified case, Eq. \eqref{eq37}, this small contribution tend to strengthen the dispersions whereas in the uncompactified case, Eq. \eqref{eq38}, it tends to weaken.

 In the late time regime the quasiperiodic velocity dispersions can have a change of sign in the compactified and uncompactified cases.
 This is due to the behavior of $B_{2}(\beta)$ function shown in Fig.\ref{figBernoulli}.
-Moreover, only in the case when $\beta=(3\pm\sqrt{3})/6$ the time dependent small contribution define the sign of the velocity dispersions.
+Moreover, only in the case where $\beta=(3\pm\sqrt{3})/6$ the time dependent small contribution define the sign of the velocity dispersions.
 Finally, we emphasize that the negative results for the velocity dispersions can be understood according to the interpretation given at the end of the previous subsection.